Wesongaj/WQU-Capstone-Project-Group-19/README.md

 ## WQU-Capstone-Project-Group-19
 ## Modeling the Benefits of co-location/Proximity hosting to Matching Engines on HFT Using Machine Learning

 * Framework to capture the dynamics of high-frequency order books and trading system.

+* Dependencies:
+  * pandas
+  * numpy
+  * statsmodels.graphics.tsaplots.acf
+  * matplotlib.pyplot
+  * sklearn.preprocessing.OneHotEncoder
+  * sklearn.metrics
+  * os
+  * yahoo-finance

 #### Overview